-In partnership with the Tanzania Financial Intelligence Unit, the Global Center on Cooperative Security hosted a two-day training course on money laundering and terrorist financing risks associated with new financial technologies in Tanzania, supported by the Government of the Netherlands.
+In partnership with the Tanzania Financial Intelligence Unit, the Global Center hosted a two-day training course on money laundering and terrorist financing risks associated with new financial technologies in Tanzania, supported by the government of the Netherlands.
 The training focused on understanding the technology and risks surrounding pre-paid cards, bitcoin and blockchain services, and the mobile money sector.

 For additional information about the workshop or this project, please contact Mr. Patrick Tobin at email@example.com.